Founded by mothers, Baby Hero is a children's clothing brand dedicated to being and raising global citizens.

-We are two mothers who created Baby Hero to improve the lives of young families around the globe.
-With every purchase of our gorgeous, organic baby clothes, you fund life-saving medical products for mothers and newborns in need and provide dignified employment to marginalized communities, making an extraordinary difference in the lives of others.
+With every purchase of our fair-trade, organic products you fund life-saving medical items for newborns in need and provide dignified work to communities in need, making an extraordinary difference in the lives of others.

 At Baby Hero we believe parenthood is one of the great threads running through society, allowing us to connect across nationalities, languages, and ethnicities.
 In our Hero Parent series, we'll be interviewing mothers and fathers around the world about their experiences becoming and growing as parents.